oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

-# Prepare to Send Slack Notifications from Autonomous Database
+# Send Slack Notifications from Autonomous Database

 ## Introduction

-Slack, a leading collaboration tool, provides teams to have seamless communication and efficient data management.
-Slack has cool integrations with external app and sources.
-This is precisely what unites Oracle Autonomous Database and Slack in this lab.
+Slack, a leading collaboration tool, enables teams with the ability to have seamless communication and efficient data management.
+Slack has cool integrations with external apps and sources.

-This lab walks you through the steps to configure your Slack application to receive messages, alerts, and output of a query from Autonomous Database.
+This lab walks you through the steps to configure your Slack application to receive messages, alerts, and the output of a query from Autonomous Database.
 You will learn the required procedures to send Slack notifications.

 Estimated Time: 25 minutes